 Gaining a balanced perspective in cognitive therapy addresses and puts right misplaced guilt.
 It redirects trait-guilt, and thus moves the barrier between the individual and their relationship with God.
 In other words, it demonstrates, objectively, how intrusive guilt is inconsistent with one’s true character, behaviours and religious belief.
 It shows that God’s rejection never happened, but that this was a horrible imagining arising initially from a triggering event that brought on the appearance of OCD, and thus activating or increasing separation anxiety.
 By systematically resisting all compulsions in exposure-response prevention, people like John can build distress tolerance, leading ultimately to recovery.
 By respecting the person’s faith, a therapist would not give reassurance, but would agree that building religious trust is essential for their well-being.

-Get a FREE online counselling consultation with Sunil Punjabi
+Online counselling with Sunil Punjabi

 Sunil Punjabi is a confident therapist and highly recommended for his expert approach in delivering exposure-response prevention for religious or guilt-related obsessions among other variations.
+For details you can contact me here.